-Pittsburgh, PA — At a recent speaking engagement in suburban Pittsburgh, former Democratic Presidential Candidate Hillary Clinton went off script to criticize Ayn Rand’s 1957 Objectivist novel Atlas Shrugged as “a boyish fantasy not grounded in reality, but rather a comic book tale.”
-The comment, which largely drew silence from the mostly working class crowd in attendance, sparked criticism from several Republicans.
+Pittsburgh, PA — At a recent paid speaking engagement in suburban Pittsburgh, former Democratic Presidential Candidate Hillary Clinton went off-script to criticize Ayn Rand’s 1957 Objectivist novel Atlas Shrugged as “a boyish fantasy not grounded in reality, but rather a comic book tale.”
+The comment, which largely drew silence from the mostly working-class crowd in attendance, sparked criticism from several Republicans.

 “It’s no secret that I give out Atlas Shrugged as Christmas gifts,” said Republican Speaker of the House Paul Ryan.
 “And I read it with my kids at bedtime.
 Ayn Rand’s thinking is sorely needed now as the government continues to intrude on people’s lives.
 We are indeed living in Atlas Shrugged.
 But not Dagny Taggart’s world.
 It’s the moocher world where they demand high taxation, big labor, government ownership, government spending, government planning, regulation, and redistribution.
 If that makes me boyish, Secretary Clinton, then I’m proud of it.”